-If the the original manufacturer’s warranty is less than two years, then Amex will match that warranty.
-So for example, a one year manufacturer warranty will result in you getting matched to an additional year of warranty coverage under Amex.
+If the the original manufacturer’s warranty is less than one year, then Amex will match that warranty.
+So for example, a six month manufacturer warranty will result in you getting matched to an additional six month warranty under Amex.

 Warranty between two years and five years

-If the original manufacturer’s warranty is between two years and five years, then Amex will add on an additional two years to the warranty coverage.
-So, for example, if your warranty is for four years, then Amex will add on two years so that you’ll be covered for a total of six years.
+If the original manufacturer’s warranty is between one and five years, then Amex will add on an additional one year to the warranty coverage.
+So, for example, if your warranty is for four years, then Amex will add on one year so that you’ll be covered for a total of five years.

 Warranty exceeds five years

-If the original manufacturer’s warranty exceeds five years, the product purchased is not eligible under this Plan and no coverage applies.
+If the original manufacturer’s warranty exceeds five years, the product purchased is not eligible and no coverage applies.